The Shawshank Redemption: Impact of Imprisonment to an Individual

-According to the film, Red also has hope for the freedom.
-For instance, when he has already completed 20 years of imprisonment, the parole officer asks him then he respond that “I absolutely regret.
-I had received lessons and I have already changed to a person who will not be harmful to the society.
+According to the film, Red also has hope for freedom.
+For instance, when he has already completed 20 years of imprisonment, the parole officer asks him then he responds that “I absolutely regret.
+I had received lessons and I have already changed into a person who will not be harmful to society.
 I swear to god.”
-But he got a rejected.
-From this case, Red really want to go out of the prison but as we know, the prison is not a place which shouldn’t allow to act like what them went.
-After that time, Red never feels that he will go out of the prison, the institutionalized has already changed him, so he will not fit the atmosphere out of the prison, but Andy changed him again.
-Andy is his best friend who lasted the friendship for 20 years and Andy has an impregnable hope for freedom and determination of escape out of the prison and finally Andy successfully escape from the prison.
-Andy left a note for Red says “Remember, Red, hope is a good thing, maybe the best of things.
+But he got rejected.
+From this case, Red really want to go out of prison but as we know, the prison is not a place that shouldn’t be allowed to act like what they went to.
+After that time, Red never feels that he will go out of prison, the institutionalization has already changed him, so he will not fit into the atmosphere outside of the prison, but Andy changed him again.
+Andy is his best friend who lasted friendship for 20 years Andy has an impregnable hope for freedom and determination to escape out of the prison and finally Andy successfully escape from prison.
+Andy left a note for Red saying “Remember, Red, hope is a good thing, maybe the best of things.
 And no good thing ever dies.”
-Andy’s positive character influenced Red and he got some inspirations and hope.
+Andy’s positive character influenced Red and he got some inspiration and hope.
 When he third time seated in front of the parole officer, he knows this is a chance for him to release because he will, he said “I was a young and foolish kid who committed a great sin.
 I want to sit down and talk to him.
 Tell him the rules to learn but it will not happen because that kid has already disappeared and only left an old guy.”
 These words unaffectedly reveal his hope.
-He felt the time has really changed him from that foolish young kid to now a person who will not bring hurt to society.
-Then he released by the prison successfully.
-The book Hope…The best of things from Joni Tada has the same opinion of hope with protagonist Andy.
-It kept him going despite of the challenges that he encountered inside.
+He felt the time has really changed him from that foolish young kid to now a person who will not bring hurt society.
+Then he was released from prison successfully.
+The book Hope…The best of things from Joni Tada has the same opinion of hope as protagonist Andy.
+It kept him going despite the challenges that he encountered inside.

 Life After Prison and Social Assimilation Challenges

 This movie presents the challenges faced in the prison.
-Some makes it out successfully while other fail to do so.
+Some make it out successfully while others fail to do so.
 A prison is an instrument of repression which is used for disciplinary purposes.
 These are symbols for people to fear the idea of punishment.
-This form of punishment is life changing that it may make or break the person’s life.
-It is said that the adaptation to imprisonment is mostly challenging and difficult and creates habits of thinking and acting that can be dysfunctional in periods of post-prison adjustment (Haney, 2001.).
-This was evident in the entire movie since the prisoners were worried about their lives after the imprisonment.
-It was also mentioned that even after they were already set free, their lives were already different to how it was before they were imprisoned.
+This form of punishment is life-changing and it may make or break the person’s life.
+It is said that the adaptation to imprisonment is the most challenging and difficult and creates habits of thinking and acting that can be dysfunctional in periods of post-prison adjustment (Haney, 2001.).
+This was evident throughout the entire movie since the prisoners were worried about their lives after the imprisonment.
+It was also mentioned that even after they were already set free, their lives were already different from how it was before they were imprisoned.
 It is a form of repression since, primarily, the prisoners are physically restricted from freedom.
-The heavier part of this incarceration is the psychological impact of this imprisonment to the prisoners.
-The long period of having to face only walls and to live in dark cells will alter the way of thinking of the imprisoned.
-Other people may consider it as a corrective method of punishment but the social and the psychological impact of the imprisonment are indelible.
-Prisoners who worked on both behavioral and emotional level to create a prison mask that is impenetrable risk themselves with alienation from themselves and others which may result to emotional flatness that becomes chronic and debilitating in social interaction and relationships, and may create a permanent distance between themselves and other people.
+The heavier part of this incarceration is the psychological impact of this imprisonment on the prisoners.
+The long period of having to face only walls and live in dark cells will alter the way of thinking of the imprisoned.
+Other people may consider it as a corrective method of punishment but the social and psychological impact of imprisonment are indelible.
+Prisoners who worked on both behavioral and emotional levels to create a prison mask that is an impenetrable risk of alienation from themselves and others which may result in emotional flatness that becomes chronic and debilitating in social interaction and relationships, and may create a permanent distance between themselves and other people.
 In long periods of imprisonment, they develop the skill of having to be alone and detached from the people inside and outside the cell.
 Aside from the fact that they have to be kept from the rest of the community, the idea that they are being punished is another major issue to talk about.
-Red and Andy, despite of being characters of hope, end up being totally changed by their stay in prison.
-They may have internally changed and planned to do commit the same crime again, but the society had them marked already as people different from others.
+Red and Andy, despite being characters of hope, end up being totally changed by their stay in prison.
+They may have internally changed and planned to commit the same crime again, but society had them marked already as people different from others.
 The stigma of being an ex-convict will always linger with them no matter where they go, and no matter how changed they are already.
-Like what was mentioned, it is a repressive instrument of the society which indelibly marks the people who enters the gates of the prison.
+As was mentioned, it is a repressive instrument of society that indelibly marks the people who enter the gates of the prison.

-The characters in the “The Shawshank Redemption” have shown unbreakable grip on hope which helped them to maintain their sanity in their entire stay inside the prison and even in their lives outside the prison.
-This hope is juxtaposed with the hopelessness of the consciousness of the prisoner that it creates an interesting twist of push and pull.
-At the end of everything, it will be hope that will show you the positive side of life and it will keep you from getting insane with all the repression that you are encountering inside the cold cells of the prison.
+The characters in “The Shawshank Redemption” have shown an unbreakable grip on hope which helped them to maintain their sanity during their entire stay inside the prison and even in their lives outside the prison.
+This hope is juxtaposed with the hopelessness of the consciousness of the prisoner it creates an interesting twist of push and pulls.
+At the end of everything, it will be hoping that will show you the positive side of life and it will keep you from getting insane with all the repression that you are encountering inside the cold cells of the prison.